 What to Consider Before Installing a New SEO Plugin

 As we keep saying, you want to keep the backend of WordPress as clean as possible.
-If you’re going to allocate space to a plugin, you want to make damn sure it’s going to offer you real value.
+If you’re going to allocate space to a WordPress SEO plugin, better make damn sure it offers real value.

 So how do you know if an SEO plugin is a waste of time and/or a waste of space?
-Look at these 3 things:
+Consider three things.

 1. The Number of Downloads

-Yes, there is something to be said for being an early adopter and discovering the value of an under-the-radar plugin that not a lot of people know about yet.
+Yes, there is something to be said for being an early adopter and discovering the value of an under-the-radar plugin that few know about yet.
 However, there is far more to be said for an SEO plugin with a few thousand downloads and good reviews.

 2. The Reviews

-Read both the good reviews and the bad reviews and look for reoccurring themes.
+Read both the good reviews and the bad reviews and look for recurring themes.
 If the 1-star reviews complain about the inability to do something that you have no intention of doing, you will probably be fine.
-But the bad reviews could also flag an issue that could be a real deal-breaker for you.
+If the bad reviews flag an issue like site speed (or anything near and dear to your SEO strategy), run for greener pastures.

 And of course, if the 5-star reviews all describe how it solved the problem you’re currently experiencing, you are probably going to love it.